-(i) All Taxes of it and each of its Subsidiaries that are or were due or payable (whether or not shown on any Tax Return) have been fully and timely paid.
+- (i) All Taxes of it and each of its Subsidiaries that are or were due or payable (whether or not shown on any Tax Return) have been fully and timely paid.
 It and each of its Subsidiaries has timely filed all Tax Returns in all jurisdictions in which Tax Returns are required to have been filed by it or on its behalf, and each such Tax Return is complete and accurate in all material respects.
 Neither it nor any of its Subsidiaries is the beneficiary of any extension of time within which to file any Tax Return.
 There have been no examinations or audits of any Tax Return by any Taxing Authority.
 It and each of its Subsidiaries has made available to West true and correct copies of the United States federal and state income Tax Returns filed by it for each of the three most recent fiscal years ended on or before December 31, 2004.
-No claim has ever been made by a Taxing Authority in a jurisdiction where it or any of its Subsidiaries does not file a Tax Return that it or any of its Subsidiaries may be subject to Taxes by that jurisdiction.

-(ii) Neither it nor any of its Subsidiaries has received any notice of assessment or proposed assessment in connection with any Tax, and there is no threatened or pending dispute, action, suit, proceeding, claim, investigation, audit, examination, or other Litigation regarding any Tax of it, any of its Subsidiaries or the assets of it or any of its Subsidiaries.
-There are no agreements, waivers or other arrangements providing for an extension of time with respect to the assessment of any Tax or deficiency against it or any of its Subsidiaries, and neither it nor any of its Subsidiaries has waived or extended the applicable statute of limitations for the assessment or collection of any Tax or agreed to a Tax are deficiency.

-(iii) Neither it nor any of its Subsidiaries is a party to a Tax allocation, sharing, indemnification or similar agreement or any agreement pursuant to which it has any obligation to any Person with respect to Taxes, and neither it nor any of its Subsidiaries has been a member of an affiliated group filing a consolidated federal or state income Tax Return or any combined, affiliated or unitary group for any Tax purpose (other than the group of which it is currently a member), and neither it nor any of its Subsidiaries has any Tax liability under Treasury Regulation Section 1.1502-6 or any similar provision of state, local or foreign law, or as a transferee or successor, by contract or otherwise.
+No claim has ever been made by a Taxing Authority in a jurisdiction where it or any of its Subsidiaries may be subject to Taxes by that jurisdiction. - (ii) Neither it nor any of its Subsidiaries has received any notice of assessment or proposed assessment in connection with any Tax, and there is no threatened or pending dispute, action, suit, proceeding, claim, investigation, audit, examination, or other Litigation regarding any Tax of it, any of its Subsidiaries or the assets of it or any of its Subsidiaries.
+There are no agreements, waivers or other arrangements providing for an extension of time with respect to the assessment of any Tax or deficiency against it or any of its Subsidiaries, and neither it nor any of its Subsidiaries has waived or extended the applicable statute of limitations for the assessment or collection of any Tax or agreed to a Tax assessment or deficiency. - (iii) Neither it nor any of its Subsidiaries is a party to a Tax allocation, sharing, indemnification or similar agreement or any agreement pursuant to which it has any obligation to any Person with respect to Taxes, and neither it nor any of its Subsidiaries has been a member of an affiliated group filing a consolidated federal or state income Tax Return or any combined, affiliated or unitary group for any Tax purpose (other than the group of which it is currently a member), and neither it nor any of its Subsidiaries has any Tax liability under Treasury Regulation Section 1.1502-6 or any similar provision of state, local or foreign law, or as a transferee or successor, by contract or otherwise.

-(iv) The proper and accurate amounts of Tax have been withheld by it and each of its Subsidiaries and timely paid to the appropriate Taxing Authority for all periods through the Effective Time in compliance with all Tax withholding provisions of all applicable federal, state, local and foreign Laws, rules and regulations, including Taxes required to have been withheld and paid in connection with amounts paid or owing to any employee or independent contractor, and Taxes required to be withheld and paid pursuant to Sections 1441 and 1442 of the Internal Revenue Code or similar provisions under state or foreign Law.
+with all Tax withholding provisions of all applicable federal, state, local and foreign Laws, rules and regulations, including Taxes required to have been withheld and paid in connection with amounts paid or owing to any employee or independent contractor, and Taxes required to be withheld and paid pursuant to Sections 1441 and 1442 of the Internal Revenue Code or similar provisions under state or foreign Law.